laboon/CS1632_Spring2018/syllabus_mon_wed.md

 ## WEEK 2 (15 Jan)

 * NOTE: You must review the slides/notes for Lecture 3 (Requirements and Defects) before Wednesday!
 This lecture will not be given in class.
 This also includes reading chapters 5 and 9 of AFIST.
 Please email if you have any questions.
+You may also come to the TUESDAY class (in room 403 of the Information Sciences building) to see this lecture if you prefer.

 * (Class 1) NO CLASS: Martin Luther King, Jr. Day